They knew it in ancient Greece, even before the time of Socrates – It was Heraclitus who gave us: “the only constant is change”

 There is the possibility that suppliers will bring in overseas 20 lb. paper, but that won’t happen until months of testing take place to make sure the paper is up to the same standards the market requires.
 One issue that has been around for some time is a difference in brightness.
 Given the demand, however, this issue may take second place to fulfilling orders.

-Meanwhile, Scantech Graphics will, of course, seek the most competitive prices for paper while maintaining the quality our clients expect from us.
+Meanwhile, Scantech Graphics will, of course, seek the most competitive prices for paper while maintaining the quality our clients here in San Diego and across the nation expect from us.

 And hopefully Heraclitus’s adage will mean the overseas solution brings some stability back to the equation.